guyett92/guyett92/README.md

 <h1 align="center">Hi, <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm Aaron</h1>

 *
-* 🔭 I’m currently working on a [portfolio](https://aarondguyett.com).
+* 🔭 I’m currently working on [MintPass](https://mintpass.com).
 * ✍️ I'm writing blog posts about gaming, Web3, investing, and other cool things at [dev.to](https://dev.to/guyett92) and [Medium](https://medium.com/@aaronguyett).
 * 🌱 I’m currently learning everything I can about the future of blockchain and business.
-* 👯 I’m looking to work with brands and other companies to help them engage at [Cloutchain](https://cloutchain.io)
+* 👯 I’m looking to work with other cool people all the time.
+Connect with me on my [Twitter](https://twitter.com/guyettaaron).
 * 💬 Ask me about what we're building!
-Find out more here [FutureProof](https://futureproof.io) or [Quarter Machine](https://quartermachine.io).
+Find out more here [FantasyFriends](https://fantasyfriends.xyz), [FutureProof](https://futureproof.io), [Quarter Machine](https://quartermachine.io).
-* ⚡ Fun fact: I used to be a competitive weightlifter.
+* ⚡ Fun fact: I used to be a competitive weightlifter and played video games for money.
+* 🤔 I’m looking for help with mobile engineering and blockchain development, nearly always!
 * 📫 Reach me here: **aaronguyett@yahoo.com**
 ---
 <h2 align="center">Social Media 📱</h2>